lightly-io/the-lightly-method/README.md

 Note that productivity doesn't mean speed.
 There's no need working faster if you are working on the wrong thing.
 What's the right thing, then?
 That's up to you. *Usually* productive means "creating value" or "reducing suffering".

 ## Summary of method
 A group meets.
 They take turns in telling the rest of the group what the greatest obstacle to their sustainable productivity is.
+The group tries to understand the obstacle and maybe pick an experiment to see if it can be removed or changed.

-Before the session, they have all spent some time to reflect on this on their own.
-The group listens and asks questions.
+Before the session, they have all spent some time to reflect on their situation on their own.
+Methods for reflection include meditation, journaling, open & honest conversations and taking walks.

-Sometimes it ends in the individual picking an experiment to do until the next session, and sometimes it ends in them looking at their obstacle in a new way.

 ## Basics ideas and beliefs
 Everybody beliefs.
 Even atheists like me belive.
 So what beliefs are the basis for this method?